 Her smile was misty.
-"I wanted to elope seventh year during the Yule ball."
+"I wanted to elope seventh year during the Winter ball."

 Tom said, "I tried to talk with my father last night.
 He's delusional…already discussing a betrothal with the Carrows and won't listen to reason.
 The only way to protect Julia and my mother is to take the decision out of his hands, once and for all."